willisk/gaussian_processes/README.md

 This code showcases the different parameters used for gaussian process regression.

-Following Machine Learning and Pattern Recognition (Bishop) I implemented GPR in python along with a small widget using matplotlib to be able to see the effects of the hyperparameters.
+Following Machine Learning and Pattern Recognition (Bishop) I implemented GPR in python along with a small widget using matplotlib to be able to see the effect of the hyperparameters on the regression.

 ![Alt text](Demo_1.png?raw=true "Demo_1")